JasonToups/markdown-resume/resume.md

 Worked with Angular & RxJS on the revenue-generating International Payments Team.

-- **Retrofitted** existing payment flows with International options, to enable users to make International Payments with current exchange rates.
+- **Retrofitted** existing Domestic payment flows with International options, to enable users to make International Payments with current exchange rates.
 - **Operated** across several teams to enable these features by working with the code owners to develop features and fix bugs.
 - **Wrote** package.json scripts to streamline repetitive engineering tasks.
 - **Created** training documentation in Markdown, on Confluence to onboard new engineers and standardize processes.